German state fights Islamist extremism with YouTube satire | The China Post

 Branding essential

-Jawaneh Golesorkh, a researcher at Ufuq — an Islamist prevention organization whose Arab name translates as “Horizon” —, said satirical videos were a great idea, but their success will depend on how they are branded.
+Jawaneh Golesorkh, a researcher at Ufuq — an organization active in the field of prevention of Islamist radicalization whose Arab name translates as “Horizon” —, said satirical videos were a great idea, but their success will depend on how they are branded.

 “We know that counter-speech, especially if it is branded as coming from government institutions, is not as effective as if it were from influencers,” she said.